Hyperbolic times in Minkowski space: Hyperbolic time functions

 Milne slicing has some undesirable properties for describing time evolution.
 First, we see from Fig.~\ref{fig:hyperbolic_slicing} that the slices intersect at null infinity and do not provide a smooth foliation of the conformal boundary.
 This behavior of Milne slices near null infinity is similar to standard time slices near spatial infinity.
-We can see this by writing the evolution vector field $\partial_\tau$ in compactified null coordinates

-The evolution vector field vanishes at null infinity where $|U| = \pi/2$ or $|V|=\pi/2$.
-The point at which the slices intersect null infinity is a fixpoint of the slicing.
-Another way to see the fixpoint is to map the unbounded space dimension to a bounded domain, $\sin\chi=\tan \rho$.
-The metric becomes

-The inverse of the conformal metric is singular at $\rho=\pi/2$.
-The boundary is a fixpoint of the time flow\footnote{For those familiar with the ADM decomposition \cite{arnowitt2008republication}, another way to see this is to calculate the lapse function describing the passage of time, $N=\cos\rho$.
-Milne time freezes at the boundary.}.
+The evolution vector field, $\partial_\eta$, vanishes at null infinity, indicating that the slices intersect there.

-The second problem is that Milne slicing does not preserve the timelike Killing field $\partial_t$, leading to a time-dependent metric \eqref{eqn:milne}.
+The second problem is that Milne slicing does not preserve the time-translation symmetry, leading to a time-dependent metric \eqref{eqn:milne}.
 While the choice of coordinates is a matter of taste and depends on the problem, introducing an artificial time dependence into the metric is undesirable for many applications.

-A related problem is that the light cone at the origin plays a unique role in Milne slicing because it only parametrizes inside the future light cone.
+A related problem is that the light cone at the origin plays a unique role in Milne slicing.
 This is similar to the role that the origin plays in polar coordinates, around which rotational symmetry is defined.
 However, it is unclear why the origin should play such a unique role when we describe time evolution in Minkowski space.
-Note that polar coordinates parametrize all of space, whereas the Milne time is restricted to inside the light cone.
-In the next section, we will resolve these issues by constructing a hyperbolic foliation that respects the time translation symmetry of Minkowski space and is regular at null infinity.
+Note that polar coordinates parametrize all of space, whereas Milne time is restricted to inside the light cone.
+In the following section, we will resolve these issues by constructing a hyperbolic foliation that respects the time translation symmetry of Minkowski space and is regular at null infinity.